 Managing Your Sound Is Half The Battle

 With a limited budget, you would need to make sure there is as little background noise or distractions as possible.
-That way, you won’t have to worry about extensive editing work.
+That way, you won't have to worry about extensive editing work on your audio file afterward.
 When using your iPhone or iPad for recording, make sure to put the device in Do Not Disturb mode and turn off notifications.
-That way, you won’t have to worry about calls or pings that mess with your interview.
+That way, you won't have to worry about calls or pings that mess with your interview.

 Even with the mic, you should reduce as much background, echo, or ambient noise as possible.
-Record your podcasts in a small room or space.
-If that’s not possible, look for a room with soft surfaces like carpet, soft sofas, and rugs.
-Hard surfaces will bounce the sound around, making an unpleasant listening experience.
+Sound quality is extremely important and most people listen to their podcasts audio-only.
+Record your podcasts in a small room or space where you are in control of the sound quality.
+If that's not possible, look for a room with soft surfaces like carpets, soft sofas, and rugs.
+Hard surfaces will bounce the sound around, making an unpleasant listening experience and destroying your audio quality.
 Other options include inside your car, closet, or work office.
+Although these make it more difficult to do video podcasts its great for controlling outside noises.
 You can also invest in some acoustic foam and line a box that you can place your phone and mic inside to dampen as much echo as possible.

 Recording Your Podcast

 After finding a place or setup to record and testing your mic, it's time to record.
 Your iPhone comes with a Voice Memos app so that you can record your podcast with ease.
 Just boot up your app and hit the red ‘record' button, and you're on your way.
 The voice memo app does not have many options, but you can still trim off parts you don't need before editing elsewhere.
 I like the Voice Memos app since it can also sync with your other Apple devices, so you have your recording just in case your phone goes missing.